pokeclicker/pokeclicker-wiki/data/Shiny Chance/overview.md

 - Shiny Pokémon encounters have a 100% drop rate for their [[Rare Hold Items]].
 - Catching a shiny Pokémon provides a 5x multiplier to their [EV yield](#!Pokérus).
 - A [hatch](#!Hatchery) that results in a shiny Pokémon grants 5x attack gain.
+- Gym/Trainer shiny encounters will level up the Shiny Charm.